qodex-ai/frontend-agent/readme.md

 ```

 ### Logging and Response
-- Writes the scenario details and validation results to `output` folder
+- Writes the scenario details and validation results to `output` folder along with the screenshot.
+Checkout sample output folder for a sample response.